 Linen increases in strength when wet, which is why it launders so well.
-Each time you launder Irish Linen a subtle molecular change occurs around each fibre, resulting in the renewal of its smooth, lustrous surface.
-Unlike synthetic fibres, linen can be washed at high temperatures - (95c) if preferred, although a 60c wash is very effective.
+Each time you launder Irish Linen a subtle molecular change occurs around each fibre resulting in the renewal of its smooth, lustrous surface.
+Unlike synthetic fibres, linen can be washed at high temperatures (95c) if preferred, although a 60c wash is very effective.
+Linen can also successfully be washed at lower temperatures such as 40c thanks to its natural antibacterial properties.

 Never tumble-dry linen as this can over-dry the fibres and makes ironing difficult.